Alek3498/EvilTwin-PoC/README.md

 2. Implement dns spoofing (dnschef)

-3. Implemet a WPA2/CCMP rougue AP
+3. Implement a WPA2/CCMP rogue AP

 4. Generate a CA certificate with our own PKI and deploy it on the mitmproxy and victim.